AnIdiotsGuide/discordjs-bot-guide/examples/miscellaneous-examples.md

 ### Kicking users (or bots) from a voice channel

-> Made by `April#8035`
+> Example by April#8035

 Being able to kick a user or bot from a voice channel doesn't come within Discord sadly, and it's a great feature to have for general use, or if your developing a music bot or related that needs to be removed quickly.
 Luckily, there's a simple and fast way to do it, and it can be added easily.

-**This example was made for discord.js-master, AKA v12, and it was designed with async/await usage in mind.
-It should be rather easy to backport to v11/stable however.**
+*This example was made for discord.js-master, AKA v12, and it was designed with async/await usage in mind.
+It should be rather easy to backport to v11/stable however.*

 ```javascript
 // Make sure the bot user has permissions to make channels and move members in the guild: